 Perennis daisies are low-growing plants.
 The leaves grow from a rosette near the base of the Bellis perennis.

 A single rosette can fill a small container.
-A series of plants may be used in a garden bed to provide cover and an attractive flower display every spring.
+Use a series of plants in a garden bed to provide cover and as an attractive flower display every spring.

 Flowering and Fragrance

 Stems appear from the rosette of leaves and may reach four to six inches in height.
 The red or red-pink flower heads then grow from the stems.

 Bellis daisies blossoms between April and June when planted outdoors and in the early spring when planted indoors.